-Although polyps can occur in linings of different regions of the body, including the female uterus, and the nasal cavity, today we will focus on those in the intestine, more specifically colon polyps.
+Although polyps can occur in linings of different regions of the body, including the female uterus, and the nasal cavity, today we will focus on those in the intestine, more specificallyu00c2u00a0colon polyps.

 A polyp is an outgrowth, or clump of cells that form on the lining of the colon.
 Although most polyps are benign (non- cancerous or harmless,) some have the potential to become malignant (or cancerous) over time.

 Polyps are very common, occurring in anywhere between a third to one half of the adult population.
 Although they can develop in anyone, those who eat diets high in fat or low in fiber, have a family history of colon polyps or colon cancer, or are overweight or smokers, are more likely to develop colon polyps.

 Most polyps do not cause symptoms and are only found during routine screening tests for colon cancer.
 That being said, if they get large they will cause symptoms.
 Symptoms often include :

 Blood in your stool – blood can show up not only as red streaks or marks in the stool, it can also make bowel movements appear black (yes, black.)
 This is not always accurate though as some medications can make stools black, whereas beets and some other foods can make stool appear red.